Agent Builder is in beta. Some features are still in development and are subject to change.

 1

-Add the Textarea input component to the canvas
+Add the Textarea Input component to the canvas

 2

-Open the Textarea input component settings
+Edit the Textarea input component settings

 The agent’s state is a set of variables that both the blueprint and the UI can access and update.
 You can learn more about the agent’s state in Agent state.